 3. Schedule Production

-Finally, bridge the WooCommerce inventory management gap seamlessly by getting stock synchronization and track multiple inventory levels at different locations.
+Effortlessly bridge the gap in WooCommerce inventory management with Katana by synchronizing stock and tracking inventory levels across multiple locations.

-Makesense were able to get more control over their inventory by ditching spreadsheets and adopting Katana to help them with their supply chain management.
+Makesense was able to get more control over their inventory by ditching spreadsheets and adopting Katana to help them with their supply chain management.

 How was Makesense able to achieve this?
 They did it by:

-— Tracking exactly what material is booked to what project;
+Tracking exactly what material is booked for what project

 Integrating your WooCommerce and Katana accounts is easy and straightforward.

-2. At the top of the dashboard select “Settings” and access “Integrations”.
+2. At the top select Settings and then Integrations.
 Here you will see the different platforms and services Katana can integrate with.

 3. At this point, a new window will appear.
 Go ahead and search for your store by entering the website’s address.

-4. Once finished you’ll be able to access the initial data import settings where you can import your current stock from WooCommerce onto Katana, along with product information, customer information, any open orders, and even synchronize your inventory levels.
+4. Once finished, you’ll be able to access the initial data import settings where you can import your current stock from WooCommerce to Katana, along with product information, customer information, any open orders, and even synchronize your inventory levels.

-And there we have it, your WooCommerce is now fully integrated, and you can now start to breathe a little easier by managing your inventory in real-time and from one dashboard.
+And there you have it, your WooCommerce is now fully integrated, and you can breathe a little easier, knowing you can manage your entire inventory in real time from a single platform.